SEBASBELMOS/workshop-001/README.md

 This project is a real exercise modeled after a job interview scenario for a Data Engineer role.
 The objective is to:
 - **Migrate data** from a CSV file into a relational database.
 - **Perform data cleaning and transformation** based on specific criteria.
-- **Visualize metrics** using Python libraries to generate insightful charts.
+- **Visualise metrics** using Python libraries to generate insightful charts.

 ## Dataset Information